nkill-star/Full-Stack-Netflix-Clone/README.md

-Netflix Clone (Full Stack)
+🎬 Netflix Clone

-This is a full-stack Netflix clone built using React for the frontend and Firebase for authentication and database management.
-The application simulates the look and feel of Netflix, allowing users to browse movies and TV shows, view trailers, and manage their accounts.

-Features

-User Authentication: Sign up, login, and logout with Firebase Authentication
+A Netflix-like movie browsing app where users can explore and watch trailers for the latest movies and TV shows using data from The Movie Database (TMDB).

+📌 About the Project

+This project was built using React and Firebase, following a YouTube tutorial.
+It helped reinforce core concepts like component structure, routing, authentication, and API integration, resulting in a clean and responsive UI.

+🎥 What You Can Do

+1️⃣ Sign up or log in with your account (Firebase Authentication)

-Browse Movies/TV Shows: View a list of movies and TV shows
+2️⃣ Browse trending movies and TV shows

-Watch Trailers: Click on a movie or TV show to watch its trailer
+3️⃣ Click on a title to watch its trailer (from TMDB)

+4️⃣ Enjoy a fully responsive and sleek design

+🛠 Features

+✅ Firebase user authentication (sign up, login, logout)

+✅ Movie browsing powered by TMDB API

+✅ Trailer viewing on click

-Responsive Design: Optimized for both desktop and mobile devices
+✅ Responsive design for desktop and mobile

-Movie Details: View movie details such as title, description, and images

-Firebase Backend: Firebase Authentication for user management and Firestore for storing user data

-Tech Stack
+🧰 Tech Stack

-Frontend: React, HTML, CSS

-Backend: Firebase (for authentication and database storage)
+React

+HTML & CSS

-Authentication: Firebase Authentication
+Firebase

-Database: Firebase Firestore (for storing user data)

-APIs: The Movie Database (TMDB) API for fetching movie and TV show data
+TMDB API

 Screenshots